tomrains/tomrains.github.io/_posts/2020-10-31-full-stack-mern-app.md

 I wanted to build a full-stack app.
 I already knew and loved React, so I opted for a MERN stack app.
 First, I designed an overall architecture for the app.
 Then, I built the frontend React components.
 Next, I learned how Express and MongoDB and Mongoose tied into the overall picture, creating a backend.
 Then came much, much debugging. _**For a more in-depth explanation,**_ check out my long answer below.

 ## Can you give me a full, exhaustive/exhausting breakdown of the technologies you used to make the app?
 I'm so glad you asked.
 The answer is _yes._ If you don't want to read this and just want my contact info, scroll down super far to the end of the page.
+You can also see the code on my [Github page](https://github.com/tomrains/theStoryGame).

 Let's go through the letters of MERN to outline what the app can do and why.